-The CPM Program extends relevance of instruction and curriculum to the workplace by requiring on-the-job practice through three (3) projects.
+The NVCPM Program extends relevance of the instruction and curriculum to the workplace by requiring on-the-job practice through several projects.
 These projects are designed to teach application and demonstrate transfer of knowledge and techniques to the participant’s workplace.
-Successful completion of all three (3) projects is required to achieve the Certified Public Manager (CPM) designation.